BenJBailey/benstandup/README.md

 ## My daily stand-ups

-### Wednesday
+### Thursday

+    - Finish app to export index
-    - Fix form dates for submission window
+    - Test fix of form dates for submission window
+    - Check TEA analytics
     - Help with TEA as needed
     - Form from email